-When you implement consistent, regular exercise into your daily routine, you have the opportunity change your life in extremely impactful ways.
+When you implement consistent, regular exercise into your daily routine, you have the opportunity to change your life in extremely impactful ways.
 Just small changes every day can make a world of a difference in how you look, how you feel, and how you live your life.

 Exercise further reinforces your body’s natural circadian rhythms.
 These are the systems our body creates which keep us alert and awake during the day, and tired at night.
 By implementing even fifteen minutes of exercise each day, you will notice vast improvements in your sleep patterns very quickly.